Definition of SSH from Wikipedia :

 ListenAddress 192.168.2.134

-By deault, the allowed time is an absurd 600 seconds.
-Since it usually
+By deault, the allowed time is 2 minutes.
+Since it usually doesn’t take

-doesn’t take ten minutes to enter a username and password, let’s set a
+two minutes to enter a username and password, we set a slightly shorter

-Now you have 45 seconds to log in, and hackers don’t have ten minutes each time they try to crack the password.
+Now you have 30 seconds to log in, and hackers don’t have two minutes each time they try to crack the password.

 PermitRootLogin no